Due to a private event, several locations across National Gallery Singapore will be closed on Friday, 13 March 2026. Click here for more information

-This marks the largest travelling exhibition of artist He Xiangning’s (何香凝) (b.
+Presented in Singapore for the very first time, this is the largest travelling exhibition of artist He Xiangning’s (何香凝) (b.
 1878, China; d.
-1972, China) artworks from the He Xiangning Museum in Shenzhen, presented in Singapore for the first time.
+1972, China) artworks from the He Xiangning Art Museum (Shenzhen, China).

 A leading ink artist and a prominent political figure, He Xiangning played an important role in the development of modern China.
 One of the earliest Chinese women to pursue art studies in Japan, she was closely connected to the Lingnan school.
 Works such as Lion (1914), along with her notable fundraising art exhibitions in Singapore and Manila in 1929, demonstrate how she fused political and social ideals through her art.